ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Synchronisation.md

 # Safe State

+1. **Define System State**: Know what resources are allocated to processes.

+2. **Check Resource Availability**: Ensure there are enough resources for each process to run without deadlock.

+3. **Use Algorithms**: Employ methods like the Banker's Algorithm to simulate resource allocation and check for a safe state.

+4. **Implement Policies**: Enforce resource allocation rules to prevent deadlock situations.

+5. **Monitor Continuously**: Keep an eye on resource usage to adapt policies and maintain system safety.

 - When a process requests an available resource, system must decide if immediate allocation leaves the system in a **safe state**
 - System is in a **safe state** if there exists a sequence {P1, P2...
 Pn} of ALL the processes in the system such that for each Pi, the resources that Pi <u>can still request</u> can be satisfied by currently available resources + resources held by all the Pj, with j < i
 	- e.g if we know P3 might need X resources, and Y resources are already in use (by P0, P1, P2), are X+Y <= Available?